SACHSTech/careers-in-computer-science-brandyno/README.md

     * significant work experience

 ### First Year Courses
 The [University of Waterloo's   website](https://uwaterloo.ca/future-students/programs/software-engineering?utm_source=mur-einfo&utm_medium=referral&utm_campaign=mur-ouac) describes the first year courses as "a mix of foundational courses in computer engineering, computer science, and math".
 The exact courses a first year student takes are displayed on the [University of Waterloo, “Courses for Your Software Engineering Degree”](https://uwaterloo.ca/future-students/courses/software-engineering) page.
-Courses include a clear focus on __engineering__, __mathematics__, and __computer science__.
+Courses include a clear focus on the aforementioned __engineering__, __mathematics__, and __computer science__.
 There are two CS courses, 4 math courses, 2 SE courses, and 4 ECE courses.
 Furthermore, many of these courses show clear overlap between subjects.
 This is evident in courses such as the math course "_Calculus 1 for Engineering_", or the CS course "_Introduction to Data Abstraction and Implementation_".
 #### The following list is ripped from [(University of Waterloo, “Courses for Your Software Engineering Degree”)](https://uwaterloo.ca/future-students/courses/software-engineering), and includes the standard courses for  a software developer's first year:

 Course Code | Course Title | Description
 ---|---|---
-CS 137 | Programming Principles |
-ECE 105 | Classical Mechanics |
+CS 137 | Programming Principles | "Review of fundamental programming concepts and their application.
+Procedures and parameter passing.
+Arrays and structures.
+Recursion.
+Sorting.
+Pointers and simple dynamic structures.
+Space and time analysis of designs.
+Design methodologies."[(University of Waterloo, “Courses Computer Science”)](https://ucalendar.uwaterloo.ca/2324/COURSE/course-CS.html#CS137)
+ECE 105 | Classical Mechanics |"Forces in nature and Newton's laws, dynamics and circular motion, work, energy, and conservation of energy.
+Linear momentum and linear impulse, rotational dynamics.
+Oscillations; simple harmonic motion.
+Wave motion; traveling waves and standing waves."[(University of Waterloo, “Courses Electrical and Computer Engineering”)](https://ucalendar.uwaterloo.ca/2324/COURSE/course-ECE.html#ECE105)
-MATH 115 | Linear Algebra for Engineering
+MATH 115 | Linear Algebra for Engineering | "Linear equations, matrices and determinants.
+Introduction to vector spaces.
+Eigenvalues and diagonalization.
+Applications.
+Complex numbers." [(University of Waterloo, “Courses Mathematics")](https://ucalendar.uwaterloo.ca/2324/COURSE/course-MATH.html#MATH115)
-MATH 117 | Calculus 1 for Engineering
-MATH 135 | Algebra for Honours Mathematics
-SE 101 | Introductions to Methods of Software Engineering CS 138 | Introduction to Data Abstraction and Implementation ECE 106 | Electricity and Magnetism
-ECE 124 | Digital Circuits and Systems
-ECE 140 | Linear Circuits
-MATH 119 | Calculus 2 for Engineering
+MATH 117 | Calculus 1 for Engineering | "Functions of engineering importance; review of polynomial, exponential, and logarithmic functions; trigonometric functions and identities.
+Inverse functions (logarithmic and trigonometric).
+Limits and continuity.
+Derivatives, rules of differentiation; derivatives of elementary functions.
+Applications of the derivative, max-min problems, Mean Value Theorem.
+Antiderivatives, the Riemann definite integral, Fundamental Theorems.
+Methods of integration, approximation, applications, improper integrals."[(University of Waterloo, “Courses Mathematics”)](https://ucalendar.uwaterloo.ca/2324/COURSE/course-MATH.html#MATH115)
+MATH 135 | Algebra for Honours Mathematics | "An introduction to the language of mathematics and proof techniques through a study of the basic algebraic systems of mathematics: the integers, the integers modulo n, the rational numbers, the real numbers, the complex numbers and polynomials."[(University of Waterloo, “Courses Mathematics”)](https://ucalendar.uwaterloo.ca/2324/COURSE/course-MATH.html#MATH115)
+SE 101 | Introductions to Methods of Software Engineering | "An introduction to some of the basic methods and principles used by software engineers, including fundamentals of technical communication, measurement, analysis, and design.
+Some aspects of the software engineering profession, including standards, safety and intellectual property.
+Professional development including résumé skills, interview skills, and preparation for co-op terms.
+Safety-orientation training, including WHMIS assessment, is included in this course."[(University of Waterloo, “Courses Software Engineering”)](https://ucalendar.uwaterloo.ca/2324/COURSE/course-SE.html#SE101)
+CS 138 | Introduction to Data Abstraction and Implementation | "Software abstractions via elementary data structures and their implementation; encapsulation and modularity; class and interface definitions; object instantiation; recursion; elementary abstract data types, including sequences, stacks, queues, and trees; implementation using linked structures and arrays; vectors and strings; memory models; automatic vs. dynamic memory management."[(University of Waterloo, “Courses Computer Science”)](https://ucalendar.uwaterloo.ca/2324/COURSE/course-CS.html#CS137)
+ECE 106 | Electricity and Magnetism | "Electrostatics: electric field, flux, Gauss's Law, potential and potential energy.
+Capacitors: dielectric, capacitance, electric energy storage.
+Resistors: charge flow, current, resistance.
+Magnetostatic: magnetic force, magnetic fields, Ampere's Law.
+Inductors: magnetic flux, inductance, magnetic materials, magnetic energy storage.
+Time-varying fields: Faraday's Law, mutual inductance, simple motors and generators."[(University of Waterloo, “Courses Electrical and Computer Engineering”)](https://ucalendar.uwaterloo.ca/2324/COURSE/course-ECE.html#ECE105)
+ECE 124 | Digital Circuits and Systems | "Number systems and Boolean arithmetic.
+Boolean algebra and simplification of Boolean functions.
+Combinational circuits.
+Sequential circuits; design and implementation.
+Hardware description languages.
+Timing analysis.
+Implementation technologies."[(University of Waterloo, “Courses Electrical and Computer Engineering”)](https://ucalendar.uwaterloo.ca/2324/COURSE/course-ECE.html#ECE105)
+ECE 140 | Linear Circuits | "Analysis of linear circuits.
+Voltage, current, resistance, capacitance, inductance, voltage source, current source, dependent sources, Ohm's Law, Kirchhoff's Laws, nodal analysis, mesh analysis, circuit transformations, operational amplifier circuits, time response, sinusoidal steady-state response.
+Preparing for, conducting, and reporting of laboratory experiments." [(University of Waterloo, “Courses Electrical and Computer Engineering”)](https://ucalendar.uwaterloo.ca/2324/COURSE/course-ECE.html#ECE105)
+MATH 119 | Calculus 2 for Engineering | "Methods of integration: by parts, trigonometric substitutions, partial fractions; engineering applications, approximation of integrals, improper integrals.
+Linear and separable first order differential equations, applications.
+Parametric curves and polar coordinates, arc length and area.
+Infinite sequences and series, convergence tests, power series and applications.
+Taylor polynomials and series, Taylor's Remainder Theorem, applications." [(University of Waterloo, “Courses Mathematics”)](https://ucalendar.uwaterloo.ca/2324/COURSE/course-MATH.html#MATH115)
-SE 102 | Seminar
+SE 102 | Seminar | "General seminar."[(University of Waterloo, “Courses Software Engineering”)](https://ucalendar.uwaterloo.ca/2324/COURSE/course-SE.html#SE101)

 ### Length of Degree
 This program is especially long as a result of six neccesary, intermittent terms of work, as a part of University of Waterloo's co-op program.